Funny things I’ve learned about the Boston Asian Wedding scene

 There will always be at least one if not more uncle with a fancy camera, trying to do my job.
 That’s totally fine.
 I love them.

 The eldest aunt is #1 Aunt.
 The second oldest is #2 Aunt, and etc. It’s very logical if you think about it!
 Do they even have names?
 I have no clue.

-- “Have you eaten?” – I have learned to never eat to full capacity.
+I have learned to never eat to full capacity.
 You’ll be force fed.
 Always leave a little bit of space in your tummy so that you don’t insult anyone by not eating what they’re offering you.

-- They’re not angry – No one’s angry.
+No one’s angry.
 They’re not yelling either.
 It’s just how they/we sound.

 It’s actually not even that chaotic.
 There are just a lot of people talking more loudly than some are used to.
 It’s kind of comforting, actually.

 Boston Chinese Wedding Traditions

-- Roast Pig – Yes.
-The whole roast crunchy BBQ pig.
+Chinese weddings love the whole roast crunchy BBQ pig.
 Usually the whole roast suckling pig is ordered a week or two before.
 Most people in Boston order their whole roast pigs from Quic Pic BBQ.
 Just tell them how many people, or how heavy you want your pig to be, and when you’d like to pick it up!

 Red, gold, and more red and gold!
 Red symbolizes luck, wealth, and prosperity.

 Upon entering, there will be a table usually manned by the bridal party, where you can drop off your wedding card and gift and sign a red silk scroll with your name.
 Couples typically use this as a guest book!

-Best Chinese wedding banquet venues in Boston
+Best Boston Chinese wedding banquet venues

-- Asian wedding venues in Boston can range from the largest Asian banquet Hall in Chinatown, or a smaller and perhaps more modern take on the traditional ten course family-style Asian meal.
+Asian wedding venues for your Boston asian wedding in downtown Boston can range from the largest Asian banquet Hall in Chinatown, or a smaller and perhaps more modern take on the traditional ten course family-style Asian meal.

 - China Pearl Restaurant – 9 Tyler St, Boston, MA 02111.

 - New Golden Gate Seafood – 66 Beach St Boston, MA 02111